coverclock/com-diag-tesoro/README.md

 of my Hazer work, although I have also used small palmtops and netbooks, with Intel Celeron or Intel Atom processors, running Ubuntu Mate or Linux Mint.

+# Data Formats

+The Hazer gpstool utility stores data in a Comma Separated Value (CSV) format that can be easily imported into a spreadsheet or converted into other forms.
+A single line of a Hazer CSV dataset looks like this.

+    "neon", 1299, 4, 0, 10, 1600356403.090779879, 1600356402.000000000, 39.7328371, -105.1543085, 0., 1766.500, 1745.000, 0., 4.948000, 127.340000000, -1.10049, 0.40705, 127.34082, 0.52130, 0.46396, 1.12472, 0, 0\n

+The Hazer csv2dgm utility can convert a Hazer CSV dataset into the JSON form required by the movingmap.js script and transmit each line of as a datagram to a Tesoro channel.
+The utility is invoked by the Hazer csvplayback script (for playback of a stored CSV dataset) and the Hazer csvfollow script (for forwarding datagrams in real-time).
+This datagram format is used by the channel.js and controller.js server-side programs, and the selectchannel.html and movingmap.js client-side programs.
+The JSON datagram looks like this.

+    { "NAM": "neon", "NUM": 1300, "TIM": 1600356403, "LAT": 39.7328281, "LON": -105.1542851, "MSL": 1766.500, "LBL": "2020-09-17T15:26:43Z" }

+The Hazer csvdataset script can convert a Hazer CSV dataset into the JSON array form of latitude and longitude coordinates required by the routemap.js script.
+Unlike the datagrams, which are consumed one at a time, the entire CSV dataset is converted into a single (sometimes quite large) JSON array and imported into memory.
+This places a limit on how many datapoints can be imported.
+The csvdataset takes an optional modulo parameter (default "1") to set the sampling rate.
+Regardless of the sampling rate, the first and last data points are included.
+The Hazer CSV dataset is filtered to remove duplicate entries where successive geolocation coordinates do not change.
+This dataset format is used by the choosedataset.html and routemap.js client-side programs.
+The JSON array looks like this.

+    { "PATH": [ [ 39.7762445, -105.1621035 ], [ 39.7762428, -105.1622863 ], [ 39.7762416, -105.1624700 ], [ 39.7762408, -105.1626533 ], [ 39.7762401, -105.1628366 ], [ 39.7762396, -105.1630200 ] ] }

 # Examples